Defenseman and prized prospect Travis Sanheim will start playing some big minutes again.

-"They've got to earn the trust of their teammates and the coaches, and sometimes that's a process," Hextall said.
+"They've got to earn the trust of their teammates and the coaches, and sometimes that's a process," said Hextall.
 "Some of what Travis is going through is good for Travis.
 There's a lot you learn out there.
 Part of it is the life lesson of you have to earn things.
 Things aren't going to be handed to you.
 Just because you're a first-round pick or a highly paid guy, you have to learn things.
 You don't come out of college and become a CEO.
 You have to pay your dues, and you have to earn what you're going to get."

 Travis Konecny and Shayne Gostisbehere learned those life lessons the hard way last season as both young players were pulled out of the lineup after their performance lagged.
 Hextall believes Sanheim will eventually bounce back and reflect at his rookie season as a valuable learning experience.

 "Sometimes the only way they learn is by missing a shift or having their ice cut back a bit or getting sat out at some point," Hextall said.
 "Most players have gotten sat out in their career.
 If you ask most guys, not at the time, they say it was a good lesson.
-There are a lot of things our young guys are learning right now, not only at this level, but at Lehigh."
+There's a lot of things our young guys are learning right now, not only at this level, but at Lehigh."

 Gostisbehere and Konecny are playing arguably some of the best hockey of their careers right now.